hK04/AdversarialAttacks_SMILES2024/README.md

 # Hidden_adversarial attacks

-Repo for research project in My University '23.

 ## Quick Start

 If you want to work with project with Docker, you can use folder **docker_scripts**.